 Who knew a simple circle could look this cute?
 Construction paper is the magic ingredient behind these gift tags.
 The brainchild of DIY Inspired, you can turn a hole punched piece of paper into a slice of your favorite fruit.
-Your favorite foodie or health-conscious friend will get an even bigger kick out of his or her present.
+Your favorite foodie or wellness-conscious friend will get an even bigger kick out of his or her present.

 10 of 15

-Everything looks better when its marbleized.
+Everything looks better when it's marbleized.
 Let Fall for DIY show you how to make unique tags that feel like mini works of art.
 Seriously, they're so pretty you'd be hard pressed to find someone who will throw them out with the wrapping paper.
 For added fun, use bright, poppy colors to really make them stand out.

 11 of 15

 Thanks to their simple shape, these easy-to-make laurel leaf tags from Making It Lovely are easy to trace and cut for kids.
 The hit of bright green looks great on your gifts, while their flat shapes mean they won't get squished if your presents get stacked.
-They're pretty and practical!d
+They're pretty and practical!

 12 of 15